jacobperia/jacobperia/HUG.md

 ## About Me

-I live in Mississauga, ON, Canada with my wife.
-My like include experimenting with different cuisines, travelling and playing video games and my obsessions include cars and working out at the gym.
+I live in Mississauga, ON, Canada with my wife and daughter.
+My likes include experimenting with different cuisines, travelling and playing video games and my obsessions include cars and working out.

 I grew up with computers and have ever since been a slave to exploring software and also repairing and upgrading hardware.